 - Stand-by service – A maximum of 14 consecutive days may be counted at one time, but on no occasion may a period of standby service exceed that of the previous voyage;

 - Yard service – up to a maximum of 90 days continuously or in separate periods;

 - Have completed a Yacht Training Record Book (Note: Not required if the candidate can provide evidence of 36 months actual sea service in vessels of at least 24 metres in load line length)

-Please Note: The above entry requirements are not required to attend the training courses for Officer of the Watch (Yachts less than 3000gt), However are required to apply for your Notice of Eligibility (NoE) and sit the final CoC Oral Examination.
+Please Note: The above entry requirements are not required to attend the training courses for Officer of the Watch (Yachts<3000gt), however are required to apply for your Notice of Eligibility (NoE) and sit the final CoC Oral Examination.
 Full details can be found on the MCA Oral Examination Form MSF 4343.

-For full Training and Certification Guidance of the UK requirements of Deck Officers on Large Yachts (over 24m) please refer to MSN 1858.
+For full Training and Certification Guidance of the UK requirements of Deck Officers on Large Yachts (>24m) please refer to MSN 1858.

 “I like the location, being able to study in the classroom if you need to (when I was doing my OOW modules, that was a huge bonus) and meeting the other students there for officer training.” – UKSA Professional student